Best Cheap Health Insurance in Montana (2025)

 Plus, all marketplace plans have caps on how much you'll have to pay for care in a single year, called an out-of-pocket maximum.

-Finally, companies can't consider your health history when setting rates or selling coverage.
+Finally, companies can't consider your health history when calculating quotes or selling coverage.
 That means you won't pay a higher rate or get denied coverage if you have a serious disease like cancer or diabetes.

 Average cost of health insurance by family size in Montana

-How much you pay in total for health insurance depends on the size of your family.
+How much you pay in total for your health insurance plan depends on the size of your family.

 In Montana, you'll pay an average of $381 per month for each child under the age of 15 in your family.
-After age 15, health insurance rates increase with a child's age.
+After age 15, medical insurance rates increase with a child's age.

 A family in Montana with a single 40-year-old and one 14-year-old pays $1,017 per month before discounts on average.
 A couple with one child pays an average of $1,652 per month, and a family of four pays $2,033 per month, on average.